Berat-Dzhevdetov/Fake-Filler/README.md

 | email           | ✔             |
 | file            | ❌            |

-### Note that it fills the input fields by their types, so sometime the field may be marked as text but it expects email.
+### Note that it fills the input fields by their types, so sometime the field may be marked as type text but it expects email and won't work.